tengxiao1/GraphECL/README.md

 sh heterophilous/run_ind.sh
 ```

 ##  Reference

-If you find this repo to be useful, please cite our paper:
+If you find our repo to be useful, please cite our paper:
 ```bibtex
 @inproceedings{xiaoefficient,
   title={Efficient Contrastive Learning for Fast and Accurate Inference on Graphs},